-The Purchaser will usually seek some form of set-off for any deferred consideration against any warranty or indemnity claims.
+The purchaser will usually seek some form of set-off for any deferred consideration against any warranty or indemnity claims.

-5.1.2 Post-Completion Accounts
+5.1.2 Post-completion accounts

-A post-completion accounts mechanism is designed to protect the Purchaser who is seeking assurances on the value of the shares of the Target prior to paying over the entire consideration.
-Post-completion accounts are therefore normally prepared where the parties have agreed to a post-completion adjustment to the consideration based on profits, net assets or a valuation of specific assets of the Target.
-This mechanism is usually requested by the Purchaser where specific assets are key to the deal or the last set of audited accounts relate to an extended period prior to completion.
-The Purchaser will usually seek some form of set-off for any deferred consideration against any warranty or indemnity claims.
+A post-completion accounts mechanism is designed to protect the purchaser who is seeking assurances on the value of the shares of the target prior to paying over the entire consideration.
+Post-completion accounts are therefore normally prepared where the parties have agreed to a post-completion adjustment to the consideration based on profits, net assets or a valuation of specific assets of the target.
+This mechanism is usually requested by the purchaser where specific assets are key to the deal, or the last set of audited accounts relate to an extended period prior to completion.
+The purchaser will usually seek some form of set-off for any deferred consideration against any warranty or indemnity claims.

 The method of preparation of the accounts, the process for agreeing on the accounts, and any dispute resolution procedures are again subject to extensive negotiation.
-The accountants and financial advisors of each party tend to be heavily involved in the negotiation of the post-completion accounts mechanism.
+The accountants and financial advisers of each party tend to be heavily involved in the negotiation of the post-completion accounts mechanism.

-5.1.3 Locked Box Mechanism
+5.1.3 Locked box mechanism

-An alternative to the post-completion accounts mechanism as set out above (which is generally considered to be Purchaser-friendly in terms of process) is the locked box mechanism (which is generally considered to be Vendor friendly in terms of process).
-The locked box is a mechanism pursuant to which the parties agree on a price payable for the Target, generally based on a balance sheet drawn up and settled between the parties to an agreed date in advance of signing the SPA.
-The commercial principle behind the locked box mechanism is that the balance sheet of the Target will be 'locked up' as at an agreed date and the Purchaser will commercially bear all risks in the Target business and receive all profits after the locked box date.
+An alternative to the post-completion accounts mechanism as set out above (which is generally considered to be purchaser-friendly in terms of process) is the locked box mechanism (which is generally considered to be vendor-friendly in terms of process).
+The locked box is a mechanism pursuant to which the parties agree on a price payable for the target, generally based on a balance sheet drawn up and settled between the parties to an agreed date in advance of signing the SPA.
+The commercial principle behind the locked box mechanism is that the balance sheet of the target will be 'locked up' as at an agreed date, and the purchaser will commercially bear all risks in the target business and receive all profits after the locked box date.